Phenomenal-Cat/IGNITE/Docs/source/ImageProcessing.rst

 =====================================================================

-1. Localize stereotaxic frame
+1. Localize the stereotaxic frame in MRI
 ------------------------------------------

-The header information in a raw, unprocessed DICOM or NIFTI volume will contain an 'origin' field, that is based on the geometry of the scanner and the field-of-view that was defined at the console during acquisition.
-It therefore has an arbitrary relationship to the anatomically-defined stereotaxic origin.
-The first step in processing the anatomical imaging data is therefore to locate the steteotaxic origin and the Frankfurt plane, and update the volume to match this using an affine transformation.
+The header information in a raw, unprocessed MRI volume (e.g. DICOM or NIFTI file) will contain an 'origin' field, that is based on the geometry of the scanner and the field-of-view that was defined at the console during acquisition.
+Consequently, the raw data may have an arbitrary relationship to the anatomically-defined stereotaxic origin.
+The first step in processing the anatomical data is therefore to locate the steteotaxic origin and the Frankfurt plane, and update the volume to match this using an affine transformation.

 The script :bdg-link-primary:`AlignStereotaxic.py <https://github.com/Phenomenal-Cat/IGNITE/blob/main/Slicer/AlignStereotaxic.py>` begins this process by automatically generating a set of four 'control points' (fiducials) in Slicer's :bdg-link-success:`Markups <https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html>` module.
+The user can then click and drag these control points to their respective targets, as shown below.
+Once the control points are set, the script calculates the transform (translation and rotation) requried to bring the 3D volume